School Year

 Progress Monitoring Evidence:

-Literacy Coach and Administration will monitor staff for engagement and utilization of comprehension strategies during interactive professional learning sessions and classroom implementation.
+Staff will be monitored for their engagement and comprehension of strategies during the interactive professional learning sessions.

 Action #2